Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 [Google Chrome](https://google.com) all the testing information has been tested on Chrome browser using DevTools.

-[Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/new/) browser responsiveness is good on desktop, tablet and phone.
+[Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/new/) and [Internet Explorer](https://www.microsoft.com/en-gb/download/internet-explorer.aspx) browsers responsiveness is good on desktop, tablet and phone.
 Only difference found is the website links on the 'Resources page' where the blue border does not appear but when clicked the cell is a darker shade of green and stays that way when the user come back the Greener Homes site.

 [Safari](https://www.apple.com/uk/safari/) browser responsiveness is the same as Chrome browser, no bugs.

-[Internet Explorer](https://www.microsoft.com/en-gb/download/internet-explorer.aspx) browser responsiveness is good

 ## Bugs whilst creating the website: